dmitriyakkerman/arm-ui/README.md

     or

-    new ArmUI.Tabs()    -> default initialization by root element/elements with className "tabs"
+    new ArmUI.Tabs();    -> default initialization by root element/elements with className "tabs"

     Select